 - Start with a roux and finish with cream. - Lobster Bisque

-- Add pasta to the soup and further thicken with a slurry or with egg and cream.
+- Add pasta to the soup and thicken it with a slurry or egg and cream.

 - Puree part of the soup and further thicken by stirring in leftover mashed potatoes.

 - Whisk in beurre manie and further thicken with cream.

 Some of My Favorite Soup Recipes

 - You Won't Believe This Simple Eggplant and Couscous Soup Recipe

 - Braised Beans and Spinach with Pecorino Romano Cheese Recipe

 - Watermelon Gazpacho Recipe

 - Black Eyed Peas and Bacon Soup Recipe

 - How to Make Cooking Stocks for Soups Stews and Sauces